getwtxt/getwtxt/README.md

 [`Releases`](https://github.com/getwtxt/getwtxt/releases) tab

 Now, on with the directions.
 First, fetch the sources using `git` and jump into the directory.
+Then, check out the latest tag.

 ```
 $ git clone git://github.com/getwtxt/getwtxt.git
 ...
 $ cd getwtxt
+...
+$ git checkout $(git describe --tags --abbrev=0)
 ```

 Optionally, use the `go` tool to test and benchmark the files in `svc`.